MF-Ahmed/mfa/_pages/cv.md

 Work experience
 ======
-* December 2019 -- July 2021, Islamabad, Pakistan: Principal Engineer (Plant automation group)
+* December 2019 -- July 2021, Islamabad, Pakistan: **Principal Engineer (Plant automation group)**
   * Public Sector Employee
-  * Team leader.
+  * **Team leader**.
 Supervised and guided a team of 2 automation engineers and 4 technicians.
 Mentored team members, providing training and support to enhance their technical and professional skills.

- * Implementation of QMS and 5S (ISO-9001) to improve workplace organization, efficiency, and safety.
+  * **Implementation** of QMS and 5S (ISO-9001) to improve workplace organization, efficiency, and safety.
 Conducted regular 5S audits and training sessions to ensure adherence to standards.

- * Development of project plans, timelines, and efficient resource allocation.
+  * **Development** of project plans, timelines, and efficient resource allocation.
 Monitoring of project progress, ensuring milestones, and adjusting plans as necessary.

 * Fall 2015: Research Assistant
   * Github University